-1 The D delegation stated that provision also needed to be made for stateless persons (which also applied to Article 2(a)).
+&lt;sup>1 The D delegation stated that provision also needed to be made for stateless persons (which also applied to Article 2(a)).
 The Commission representative agreed on this point.
-The F delegation asked for the text to be clarified to stipulate that these were minors who
+The F delegation asked for the text to be clarified to stipulate that these were minors who were not accompanied by people on whom they were dependent whether by law or custom.
+The I delegation asked for clarification of what was meant by the term "adult".

-2 The A delegation thought that this point introduced individual administrative procedures, which was thought to contradict the objective of the Directive, as it aimed to cover a "general category of persons" rather than specific individuals.
+The A delegation thought that this point introduced individual administrative procedures, which was thought to contradict the objective of the Directive, as it aimed to cover a "general category of persons" rather than specific individuals.
 The Commission representative stressed that families could not be reunited by means other than individual procedures.

-- 1. Temporary protection shall not prejudge recognition of refugee status under the Geneva Convention. - 2.
-Member States shall apply temporary protection with due respect for human rights as guaranteed by the European Convention for the Protection of Human Rights and Fundamental Freedoms, signed in Rome on 4 November 1950 1.
+- 1. Temporary protection shall not prejudge recognition of refugee status under the Geneva Convention. - Member States shall apply temporary protection with due respect for human rights as guaranteed in particular by the Geneva Convention and by the European Convention for the Protection of Human Rights and Fundamental Freedoms, signed in Rome on 4 November 1950.